leancodepl/corelibrary/src/Infrastructure/LeanCode.AuditLogs/README.md

 ⚠️ Bear in mind, that the order here makes difference.
 If you don't want to collect changes in the MT inbox/outbox tables, then you should configure `Audit<TDbContext>()` middleware **after** the `PublishEvents()` middleware.

-### Consumers
+### 5. Consumers

-In order to add audit logs to event handling the only thing you need to do is to add `.UseAuditLogs<TDbContext>(sp)` to the consumer configuration.
+In order to add audit logs to event handling the only thing you need to do is to add `.UseAuditLogs<TDbContext>(context)` to the consumer configuration.

 ```csharp
 protected override void ConfigureConsumer(